Rubber tees vs supple TPU.

 TPU 95A

-Thermoplastic polyurethane at Shore A 95 is softer than typical rubber tees but more elastic.
+Thermoplastic polyurethane at Shore A 95 is harder than typical rubber tees but more elastic.
 It deforms under load, then returns to shape.
 Tee height stays consistent across thousands of strikes.

 The strike feel